theochem/iodata/doc/install.rst

 Python 3 (>=3.6) must be installed.
 Other dependencies will be pulled in with the instructions below.

-To install IOData using conda package management system, install `miniconda <https://conda.io/miniconda.html>`__ or `anaconda <https://www.anaconda.com/download>`__ first, and then:
+To install IOData using the conda package management system, install `miniconda <https://conda.io/miniconda.html>`__ or `anaconda <https://www.anaconda.com/download>`__ first, and then: